AlexArutiunian/useful_manuals/openvpn/README.md

 vpnbook
 dmw3rcv
 ```
-## Congrach!
+## Congratulations!
 U hack the banning by locations and nations:)